Altice Portugal: History

+CEO

+Henrique Granadeiro (was previously manager of PT Portugal) was elected president of telecommunications between 2003 and 2008, when she was replaced by Zeinal Bava on March 31, 2008, which went to the board of directors.
+In August 2014, Zeinal Bava left the CEO of PT Portugal and Granadeiro resigned.

-Armando Almeida replaced Zeinal Bava at the helm of Portugal Telecom on August 18, 2014.
+Armando Almeida replaced Zeinal Bava at the helm of Portugal Telecom on 18 August 2014.
 Zeinal Bava skipped off to Oi in Brazil.

-On June 2, 2015, Altice Group announced closing of Portugal Telecom acquisition.
-Paulo Manuel da Conceição Neves was appointed as CEO.

-On November 21, 2017, Paulo Neves resigned as CEO and was replaced by Alexandre Filipe Fonseca.
+On 21 November 2017 Paulo Neves resigned as CEO and was replaced by Alexandre Filipe Fonseca.
+In 2022 Ana Figueiredo was appointed as CEO.
+Armando Pereira was arrested on July 13, 2023 in Lisbon for corruption and money laundering.

 Operations

 Domestic

 Altice owns MEO, the largest landline operator in Portugal.
 Its operating brands include MEO, a quadruple play service provider and SAPO, an ISP and producer of web content.
 Portugal Telecom also owns Altice Labs (formerly known as PT Inovação), an IT services and research and development company; PT Contact, focused in the business of managing contact centres.

+Altice Portugal's communications tower is located in Lisbon.
+It has a height of one hundred meters and is located in the Monsanto Forest Park, at an elevation of 187 meters above sea level, and is used for broadcasting for the entire MEO network.
+This tower is responsible for receiving TV signals from RTP, SIC and TVI and distributing them to the other Broadcasting Centers scattered throughout the national territory.
+This Centre also interconnects with the studios of these various operators, forwards TV signals to the studios and sends these signals to the Alfouvar Satellite Station (Sintra).

 International

 Brazil was Portugal Telecom's second-largest market.
 PT agreed to acquire 22.4% of Telemar Norte Leste (Oi), the country's largest telecommunications firm, in July 2010.
 Separately it also had 29% of UOL, a major Brazil-based ISP and online service provider; and was the sole owner of Dedic, a call centre operator.
 PT previously held 29.7% of Vivo, the country's largest mobile phone network, which it controlled jointly with Telefónica.
 It agreed however to sell its stake to Telefónica for €7.5 billion in July 2010.

 Portugal Telecom's other main international assets were based in Africa and Asia, largely in Portuguese-speaking nations.
 Through a 75%-owned investment holding company Africatel, PT had an effective 18.75% of Angola's largest mobile operator Unitel; 30% of Cabo Verde Telecom (CVT) of Cape Verde; 38.25% of Companhia Santomense de Telecomunicações (CST) of São Tomé and Príncipe; and 25.5% of the Namibian mobile firm MTC.
 The firm sold a 32% shareholding in Méditel of Morocco in September 2009.

 In Asia Portugal Telecom owned 41.1% of Timor Telecom of East Timor.